Welcome to the

 His main role has always been as a radio presenter - not only

-presenting shows which showcase his knowledge and enthusiasm for a wide
+presenting programmes which showcase his knowledge and enthusiasm for a

 range of popular music, old and new, but also hosting more speech based